pigaoMIEIC/LPOO1617_T6G11/README.md

 # Setup

 ## Project Installation
+To intall and further develop the project it is necessary to build the project using Gradle.
+LibGDX libraries are also nedded.
 ## App installation
+To install the app the user needs to download the .apk file available in the repository root and install it in the desired android device.
 # Work Load
 The work load was evenly distibuted amongst both group members, with an approximate development time of 50 hours.